Crantock

 Crantock (Lanngorrow) is a coastal civil parish and village in Cornwall, England, two miles (3 km) southwest of Newquay.

-In 460, a group of Irish hermits founded an oratory there.
+In 460, a group of Celtic missionaries founded an oratory there.
 The village lies to the south of the River Gannel, which forms the boundary between the parishes of Newquay and Crantock.
 The River Gannel is tidal and ferries operate on a seasonal basis from Fern Pit to Crantock Beach.
 The River Gannel runs along Crantock Beach and joins the Celtic Sea.
 The village can be reached from the A3075 road via the junction at Trevemper.
 The hamlets of Treninnick and West Pentire are in the parish.

 Large parts of the parish are now in the ownership of the National Trust, including West Pentire headland which is a Site of Special Scientific Interest noted for its wild flowers and rare plants.

 History and antiquities

 The Gannel Estuary, Cornwall: Archaeological and Historical Assessment, published by the Cornwall Archaeological Unit concluded that human activity around the Gannel could be dated to the Mesolithic period.
 The earliest development in the area is Treringey Round, a roughly-rectangular area enclosed by bank 1 metre high and an outer ditch 1.3 metres deep.
 It is of unknown pre-historic date.
 Treringey Round is located at the end of an ancient route at the head of the (then) navigable Gannel estuary.

+The existence of a collegiate church at Crantock is recorded in the Domesday Book.
+It was refounded in 1236 and dissolved in 1549 during the Reformation.

-The older part of Crantock village is situated around its church which is dedicated to St Carantoc, founder of the village.
-At one time the parish was known as Langurroc which translates as – The Dwelling of Monks.
+The older part of Crantock village is situated around its parish church which is dedicated to St Carantoc, founder of the village.
+At one time the parish was known as Langurroc which translates as 'the dwelling of monks'.
 There is a Langurroc Road in the village.
 Langurroc was infamously (among locals) covered up in a sandstorm and may well lie beneath the sand dunes which back Crantock Beach.

-St Carantoc's Church was founded in Norman times and was originally cruciform, but was reconstructed in the 14th and 15th centuries: restoration was carried out during the period 1899–1902 by E. H. Sedding, who died in 1921 and is buried in the churchyard.
+St Carantoc's Church was founded in Norman times and was originally cruciform but it was reconstructed in the 14th and 15th centuries.
+Restoration was carried out during the period 1899–1902 by E. H. Sedding, who died in 1921 and is buried in the churchyard.
 The font is Norman and the rood screen is much restored.
-The church was collegiate from ca. 1236 to the Reformation.